chomnr/blog/content/blog/technical-breakdown-bruteexpose.md

     pam_get_item(pamh, PAM_SERVICE, (void*)&protocol);

-    // Added a delay to ensure that BruteExpose gets to read the entry. usleep(BE_DELAY);
+    // Added a delay to ensure that BruteExpose gets to read the entry.
+    // In terms of practicality, I should have wrote the entire program in C,
+    // but I am not familiar with the language. usleep(BE_DELAY);

     FILE *fd = fopen(BE_LOG_FILE, "a");